 Types of Garage Heaters

-While this might seem obvious, the number one step in deciding the best way to heat a garage is will you need occasional or constant heat?
+While this might seem obvious, the number one step in deciding the best way to heat a garage is whether you need occasional or constant heat.

-But if you live in a cold climate odds are you’ll need a heater to hold the garage above freezing the entire winter.
-And then a heater big enough to raise the temperature quickly when you will be working in it.
+But if you live in a cold climate, you’ll need a heater to hold the garage above freezing the entire winter.
+And then a heater big enough to raise the temperature quickly when you are working in it.

 Garage Heaters For Occasional Use